The right red-light therapy dosing – A Luminousred guide

 Dose (in J/cm2) = Power Density (in mW/cm2) x Time (in seconds) x 0.001

-As you can now calculate what dose you are getting, you need to know what dose is effective.
+As you can now calculate the dose you are getting, you need to know which one is (most) effective.
 Most review articles and educational material tends to claim a dose in the range of 0.1J/cm² to 6J/cm² is optimal for cells, with less doing nothing and much more canceling out the benefits.
 The essential piece of information you need to know is that the ideal dose according to scientific studies is between 3J/cm2 – 50J/cm2.
-You want different doses depending on whether you’re treating superficial areas like the skin or surface wounds or deeper tissues like muscles/organs.
+You want different doses depending on whether you’re treating superficial areas like the skin or deeper tissues like muscles/organs.

 The distance of the light source is crucially important here, as it determines the light power density hitting the skin.
 For example, using the device at 10″ inches instead of 4″ inches increases the application time but simultaneously covers a larger skin area.
 Of course, you can use it from further away, just be sure to compensate by increasing application time.

-Another important factor in the correct dosage of red-light therapy is knowing how long to apply the light:
+Another important factor in the correct dosage is knowing how long to apply the light:

 Time = Dose ÷ (Power density x 0.001) Time in seconds, dose in J/cm² and power density in mW/cm².11

-For skin issues: This means that the used light will target a more superficial surface, one that is near the skin surface.
+For superficial areas (skin): This means that the used light will target a more superficial surface, one that is near the skin surface.
 Red light (660nm) is ideal here.
-You can generally stand further away for an optimal dose of roughly 3-15J (somewhere between 1-4 minutes at 12″ inches distance).
-Note the further away you stand, the longer you’ll have to adjust the treatment time (18″ inches require at least 5 minutes; 24″ inches around 8 minutes).
+You can generally stand further away for an optimal dose of roughly 3-15J (somewhere between 5-10 minutes at 6″ inches distance).
+Note that the further away you stand to your device, the longer you’ll have to adjust the treatment time (18″ inches require at least 5 minutes; 24″ inches around 8 minutes).

 For deep tissue use: Near-infrared light (850nm) is ideal; deeper tissues such as muscles, tendons, ligaments, bones, glands, and organs are targeted directly.
 The deeper you want the light to get in, the closer to your body you want the light to be ( 6″ is ideal according to science), and the higher the overall dose you want to do, so that you deliver adequate therapeutic doses to the deeper tissues.
 Generally, you want higher-powered devices with higher doses here to penetrate through the skull (for example, when targeting the brain).
 You should stand closer for an optimal dose of 10-60J (somewhere between 2-7 minutes at 6″ inches distance).

 By now, we have mentioned the difficulties with dosing multiple times.
-The right dosing (for you) is a deep topic.
+The right dosing (for you) is a deep, complex and rather individual topic.
 There are a lot of factors to consider when figuring out the proper red-light dosage for you.
-From the intensity of your light to your individual goal and optimal treatment time, there is a lot you can do wrong.
+From the intensity of your light to your individual goal and optimal regimen time, there is a lot to consider:

 Summary